The Best Damn Thing: Promotional releases

 On February 18, 2007, clips of "Everything Back But You", "I Can Do Better" and "When You're Gone" were released on AOL Music.
 The track "Alone" (the B-side of "Girlfriend") was made available for download on the iTunes Store in New Zealand and Australia on March 29, 2007.
 The whole album made its radio debut on Ottawa radio station HOT 89.9 at 6:00 pm on 14 April 2007.

 Days before the release of The Best Damn Thing Lavigne was full in promotion around North America doing live performances on shows including Saturday Night Live, Late Show with David Letterman, The Ellen DeGeneres Show, Total Request Live, The Tonight Show with Jay Leno, and Live with Regis and Kelly.

 On September 11, 2007, Lavigne appeared on the season finale of Canadian Idol 2007 and performed "Hot" and "When You're Gone".
 On the show, Lavigne made announcement regarding her tour in support of the album.

 Lavigne also made her debut on the worldwide fashion website Stardoll to promote "The Best Damn Thing".
 Here, she created her own "paperdoll" and answered questions to her fans in a quick 10-minute exercise.
-Her suite can be found on [www.stardoll.com/en] in the Real Celebrities column.
-She also has a promotion column and her clothing Abbey Dawn also features on the website, where other members can buy her clothing to dress up their dolls.